andreamazz/SlideOutNavigation/README.md

 AMOptionsBadgeGlobalTextColor     // @(UIColor), The glboal badge's text color.
 Defaults to white AMOptionsBadgeGlobalBackColor     // @(UIColor), The glboal badge's background color.
 Defaults to red AMOptionsBadgeGlobalShadowColor   // @(UIColor), The glboal badge's text shadow color.
-Defaults to a clear color
+Defaults to a clear color AMOptionsNavbarTranslucent        // @(BOOL), The navbar translucent state.
+Defaults to @NO
 ```

 sample usage: